Germany: CDU to decide new leader on April 25 | DW | 24.02.2020

 Merkel's initial heir apparent resigned as party leader earlier this month following the controversy surrounding her party's cooperation with the far-right Alternative for Germany (AfD) party in the eastern state of Thuringia.

-The furor erupted earlier this month over the ousting of the socialist Left party state premier, which spurred accusations that center-right parties CDU and the business-friendly FDP had voted for the first time with the anti-immigration, anti-Islam party, despite repeated vows not to.
+The furor erupted over the ousting of the socialist Left party state premier.
+This spurred accusations that center-right parties CDU and the business-friendly FDP had voted for the first time with the anti-immigration party, despite repeated vows not to.
 The move was seen as Kramp-Karrenbauer's grip on the party further slipping.

 Read more: Troubled Thuringia gets fresh election dates

-Merkel, who's been German chancellor for almost 15 years, has said she will not run again.
+Merkel, who's been German chancellor for almost 15 years, has confirmed she will not run again.

 Merz strongest candidate among public